A hoarder is a person who supposedly accumulates things and hides them away, never wanting to get rid of them.

 need to have, but when our possessions start to wear us down something isn’t right.
 The more we have the more we have to worry about.

-takes a lot of planned trips; furs need to be worn to keep their shape
+takes a lot of planned trips, diamonds need to be shown off otherwise their

 lots of fuss making sure that no one touches the item, famous artwork